 Wet Gear – try to keep wet gear out of the main tent.
 If you have a porch area store it there.
 If you are hiking it would be best in a dry bag and placed outside your tent.

 If you get the chance to dry your gear before you settle in for the evening take it.
 Always try to have your gear as dry as possible before taking it into the tent with you.

 Eating and Drinking – Where possible as stated earlier try to cook and make hot beverages outside the tent but t is also worth trying to eat and drink hot foods and beverages either outside the tent or while keeping the tent well ventilated.

 Disposable Dehumidifiers – these are great and can be placed in your tent to help draw moisture from the air and store it in its container.
 They can be picked up for under a pound from most household goods shops.
 We’ve discovered the hanging style ones which are great in the bigger tents and can be hung from the lantern hanging points to try and draw the moisture before it hits the tent fabric.
 These come in all shapes and sizes and are great for emergencies such as wet, rainy days where you may be stuck inside a lot and are unable to have your doors open.

 The Dangers of Condensation

-As well as condensation being a royal pain making things damp and wet it can also be dangerous is it is excessive.
-Condensation dripping on to the floor of your tent can cause slips if you do not use a tent carpet.
+As well as condensation being a royal pain making things damp and wet it can also be dangerous if it is excessive.
+Condensation dripping onto the floor of your tent can cause slips if you do not use a tent carpet.